w3c-fedid/active-mode/README.md

-# Button Mode API
+# Active Mode API

 A proposal to extend FedCM to handle logged-out users more gracefully.

-The first part of the proposal handles a `button mode` (as opposed to / in addition to the current `widget mode`), where the browser needs to handle more gracefully when users are logged out of IdPs (take the user to login to the IdP, as opposed to failing silently), as Mozilla pointed out [here](https://github.com/w3c-fedid/button-mode/issues/2).
+The first part of the proposal handles a `active mode` (as opposed to / in addition to the current `passive mode`), where the browser needs to handle more gracefully when users are logged out of IdPs (take the user to login to the IdP, as opposed to failing silently), as Mozilla pointed out [here](https://github.com/w3c-fedid/active-mode/issues/2).

 The second part allows users to `use other accounts` in the account chooser, for example, when IdPs support multiple accounts or replacing the existing account.